 brand within the historic Macy’s Herald Square in New York City.

-The Objective was to create an eye-catching environment that embodies the innovation, energy, and advanced technology for which company’s
+The objective was to create an eye-catching environment that embodies the innovation, energy, and advanced technology for which company’s

 watches are known.
 PT Next supported by: